 7 Underrated Cities That Deserve a Spot on Your Bucket List

-Tucked between dramatic fjords and mountains on Norway’s west coast, Bergen looks like it was plucked from a fairytale.
+Tucked between dramatic fjords and mountains on Norway’s west coast, Bergen looks like it was plucked from an enchanted story.
 Known as the “Gateway to the Fjords,” this coastal city has long played second fiddle to Oslo.
 But what it lacks in size, it makes up for with raw natural beauty and rich cultural depth.

 Bergen is a UNESCO City of Gastronomy, a recognition that speaks to its seafood scene, which rivals any coastal city in Europe.
 Locals shop at the bustling fish market, and restaurants like Lysverket elevate cod and langoustine into art.
 Beyond the plate, Bergen’s vibrant art scene includes the KODE museum cluster, showcasing Edvard Munch paintings and contemporary Scandinavian design.
-And if you’re looking for fresh air, the Fløibanen funicular brings you to panoramic hikes in minutes.
+And if you are looking for outdoor adventure, the Fløibanen funicular brings you to panoramic hikes in minutes.

 The city’s wooden houses in Bryggen, a Hanseatic Wharf dating back to the 14th century, add a layer of history that feels alive.
-Add the almost mystical weather—rainy and moody one moment, crisp and golden the next—and Bergen becomes the kind of place that lingers in your imagination.
+Add the almost unusual weather, rainy and moody one moment, crisp and golden the next, and Bergen becomes the kind of place that lingers in your psyche.

 But it’s the street life that steals the show.
 Mariachi music echoes through plazas, and street vendors serve up gorditas and elote to locals and students from the nearby university.
 The city has a lived-in authenticity that invites you to slow down and stay awhile.